CHEMOUT: CHEMical complexity in star-forming regions of the OUTer Galaxy. V. Chemical composition gradients as a function of the galactocentric radius: Discussion

 \subsection{Caveats and uncertainties}

-The comparison between observations and chemical models by \cite{fontani2024chemout} for WB89-670 suggests that the methanol could be sub-thermally excited: the kinetic temperatures predicted by chemical modeling are in the range $\sim20-40~$~K, while the excitation temperatures are of the order of $\sim 10$~K. Therefore, an important caveat arises from the assumed $T_\text{ex}$ for the species for which we cannot estimate it directly from the observations.
+The comparison between observations and chemical models by \cite{fontani2024chemout} for WB89-670 suggests that the methanol could be sub-thermally excited: the kinetic temperatures predicted by chemical modeling are in the $\sim20-40~$~K range, while the excitation temperatures are on the order of $\sim 10$~K. Therefore, an important caveat arises from the assumed $T_\text{ex}$ for the species for which we cannot estimate it directly from the observations.

-Furthermore, the sources are located in a range of heliocentric distances, $d$, between 3 and 15.1~kpc, which implies that the linear scale probed is not the same in all targets. \cite{fontani2024chemout} demonstrates the presence of a high differentiation at smaller angular scales in WB89-670, and hence the average column densities derived in this work refer to linear scales with eventually different average conditions.
+Furthermore, the sources are located in a range of heliocentric distances, $d$, between 3 and 15.1~kpc, which implies that the linear scale probed is not the same in all targets. \cite{fontani2024chemout} demonstrated the presence of a high differentiation at smaller angular scales in WB89-670, and hence the average column densities derived in this work refer to linear scales with (eventually) different average conditions.
 However, this caveat is typical of source surveys, and in any case, we compare emissions arising from core envelopes in all targets.

 Some results may also be influenced by low statistics, particularly within certain $R_\text{GC}$ ranges, where the data characterizing a few sources have a bigger impact on the gradients.
-This concern is more significant for formaldehyde and methanol, given their even lower sampling rates (only 18 molecular clumps, over 39, are observed in H$_2$CO and CH$_3$OH spectral windows), over a smaller $R_\text{GC}$ range \citep{fontani2022chemoutII}.
+This concern is more significant for formaldehyde and methanol, given their even lower sampling rates (only 18 molecular clumps of 39 are observed in H$_2$CO and CH$_3$OH spectral windows), over a smaller $R_\text{GC}$ range \citep{fontani2022chemoutII}.

-Column densities of species such as HCN or HCO$^+$ might be affected by large optical depth effects in the observed lines, which could impact the derived Galactocentric gradients.
+Column densities of species such as HCN or HCO$^+$ might be affected by large optical-depth effects in the observed lines, which could impact the derived Galactocentric gradients.
 However, for HCN, the column densities were corrected by the line opacity (Table~\ref{tab:abund1}) obtained from the hyperfine structure of the observed transition, and both HCN and HCO$^+$ were observed also in their less abundant $^{13}$C-bearing isotopologues (see Appendix~\ref{app:isotop} for the gradient of H$^{13}$CN).
 Therefore, a gradient can also be inferred for these species using these isotopologues, expected to be optically thin.